TONG-H

 • undefined will be ignored

-• an object in which some properties are refer to each other can’t be converted
+• an object with circular references(properties are refer to each other) can’t be converted

 1